finos/FDC3/docs/api-bridging/spec.md

 On connection to the bridge handshake, authentication and name assignment steps must be completed.
 These allow:

 * The desktop agent to confirm that it is connecting to an FDC3 Desktop Agent Bridge, rather than another service exposed via a websocket.
-* The bridge to require that the desktop agent authenticate itself, allowing it to control access to the network of bridged desktop agents
+* The bridge to require that the desktop agent authenticate itself, allowing it to control access to the network of bridged desktop agents.
 * The desktop agent to request a particular name by which it will be addressed by other agents and for the bridge to assign the requested name, after confirming that no other agent is connected with that name, or a derivative of that name if it is already in use.

-The bridge is ultimately responsible for assigning each desktop agent a name and for routing messages using those names.
+  * The bridge is ultimately responsible for assigning each desktop agent a name and for routing messages using those names.
+Desktop agents MUST accept the name they are assigned by the bridge.

 #### Step 1.
 Handshake

-TBC
+Exchange standardized hello messages that identify:

+* That the server is a bridge, including:
-Standard hello message that identifies that this is bridge, perhaps with implementation details for logging
+  * implementation details for logging by DA.
+  * supported FDC3 version(s).
+* That the client is an FDC3 DA, including:
+  * implementation details (ImplementationMeta returned by fdc3.getInfo() call) for logging by DA and sharing with other DAs.
+    * already includes supported FDC3 version.
+  * request for a specific agent name.

 #### Step 2.
-Authentication
+Authentication (optional?)

-Send in authentication details + a proposal for a specific name TBC
-Needs research
+If auth is enabled:

+* Bridge sends auth challenge
+* DA must reply with credentials

+TBD:

+* What is the auth scheme?
+  * JWT token? or similar (return signature for some challenge data using private key)
+    * Bridge will need to be configured with credentials (public keys) for each agent that should be able to connect.
+    * Agents will need to be configured with credentials (private key).
+  * Preshared access token
+    * Simpler to configure, less secure
+  * Some form of SSO, e.g. OAuth
+    * Most complex to integrate
+    * Can confirm same user on each agent
+  * Integrated Windows auth?
+    * Platform specific, but could confirm same user on each agent

+If auth fails, server disconnects socket.
+If auth succeeds move to next step.

 #### Step 3.
 Auth Confirmation and Name Assignment

-TBC
+TBD:

-Receive back auth confirmation and assigned name
+* Receive back auth confirmation and assigned name
-    Name to appear in ImplementationMetadata
+  * Name to appear in ImplementationMetadata when retrieved locally through `fdc3.getInfo()`
-Note: own name is rarely used by the desktop agent, but useful to log for debugging purposes
+    * Note: own name is rarely used by the desktop agent, but useful to log for debugging purposes

 #### Step 4.
-Connected agents update

-Message sent with names of other desktop agents connected to bridge Message reissued whenever an agent connects or disconnects
-    Enables logging of connected agents and (optional) targeted API calls (e.g. `raiseIntent` to a specific agent)
+Synchronize channel state

+TBD:

+* Details of the current state of channels (of DAs already connected to the bridge) may need to shared so that the incoming agent can have its state synchronized with the bridged group of agents.

-### Channels
+##### Channels

 It is assumed that Desktop Agents SHOULD adopt the recommended 8 channel set (and the respective display metadata).
 Desktop Agents MAY support channel customization through configuration.
 The Desktop Agent Bridge MAY support channel mapping ability to deal with channel differences that can arise.

+#### Step 5.
+Connected agents update

+To enable logging of connected agents and (optional) targeted API calls (e.g. `raiseIntent` to a specific agent), the details of all agents connected to the bridge is shared with all other agents connected to the bridge.

+TBD:

+* Message sent with names of *all* desktop agents connected to bridge to *all* connected agents
+  * Message reissued whenever an agent connects or disconnects

 ## Interactions between Desktop Agents